-During the COVID-19 Pandemic, our office is closed to the public.
-We are operating while following the Public Health Orders set by the State and County.
-Contact us by email or leave a voice message:
+The Assessor's office is open daily while following the Public Health Orders set by the State and County.
+Contact us by email or leave a voice message if we are out:

 Duties of the Assessor

 Under Colorado law, county assessors value real and business personal property for tax purposes.
 The annual list of all assessed values is known as the Assessment Roll.
 In addition to determining values, the assessor:

 - Maintains maps of tax parcel boundaries

 - Analyzes trends in property sales, prices, construction/renovation costs, and rents for commercial and industrial properties